scaomath/UCI-Math10/README.md

 This is the repository for Math 10 Intro to Programming for Data Science
 ---------------------------------------------------------

-**Math 10** is the first dedicated programming class in the Data Science specialization of Math Major at University of California Irvine.
-We will learn the current de facto algorithms in data science/machine learning using Python, R, Julia, and other popular tools.
+**Math 10** is the first dedicated programming class in the Data Science specialization designed mainly for Math majors at University of California Irvine.
+We will learn some of current de facto algorithms, and verify some theorems in Mathematics behind in data science/machine learning mainly using Python, and the format can be adapted to other popular languages like R and Julia.

 ### Prerequisites:
 **MATH 2D** Multivariate Calculus